 Internal Vs External Coaches

-A key distinction the requires acknowledgement is coaches can work internally within a company and therefore on salary, or the coach can be external working independently.
+A key distinction that requires acknowledgement is coaches can work internally within a company and therefore on salary, or the coach can be external working independently.
 Although it is true to say, that the external coach may not have the intimate knowledge of the company as does the internal coach, it also means that the external coach may not be compromised as much by the issue of confidentiality.
 Typically, clients find it easier to open up and disclose to external coaches rather than internal coaches.

 Within one-on-one coaching itself which is the most prevalent form of coaching, there are various forms that require mention.